home-assistant/developers.home-assistant/docs/asyncio_thread_safety.md

 #### async_render_to_info

 Templates must be rendered in the event loop thread.
 There is no sync API to render templates.
 Use `hass.add_job` to schedule a function in the event loop that calls `async_render_to_info`.

+#### area_registry.async_create

+The area registry must be modified in the event loop thread.
+There is no sync API for the area registry.
+Use `hass.add_job` to schedule a function in the event loop that calls `area_registry.async_create`.

+#### area_registry.async_delete

+The area registry must be modified in the event loop thread.
+There is no sync API for the area registry.
+Use `hass.add_job` to schedule a function in the event loop that calls `area_registry.async_delete`.

+#### area_registry.async_update

+The area registry must be modified in the event loop thread.
+There is no sync API for the area registry.
+Use `hass.add_job` to schedule a function in the event loop that calls `area_registry.async_update`.